Georgian dance: Mtiuluri (მთიულური)

-Simd and Khonga
+Simdi (სიმდი) and Khonga (ხონგა)

-Ossetian folk dances.
-The costumes in both dances are distinguished with long sleeves.
+Simdi and Khonga are Ossetian folk dances.
+The costumes in both dances have distinctive long sleeves.
 The headwear of both the women and the men are exceptionally high.
 However, in Khonga or Invitation Dance (Ossetian Wedding Dance), men dance on demi-pointe, entirely on the balls of their feet.
 Khonga is performed by a few dancers and is characterized by the grace and softness of the movements.
-Simd is danced by many couples.
-The beauty of Simd is in the strict graphic outline of the dance, the contrast between black and white costumes, the softness of movements, and the strictness of line formations.
+Simdi is danced by many couples.
+The beauty of Simdi is in the strict graphic outline of the dance, the contrast between black and white costumes, the softness of movements, and the strictness of line formations.

-Kintouri (კინტოური) and Shalakho
+Kintouri (კინტოური) and Shalakho (შალახო)

-Kintouri portrays the city life in old Tbilisi.
-The dance takes its name after "Kintos" who were small merchants in Tbilisi.
+Kintouri portrays the city life of old Tbilisi.
+The dance is named after "Kintos" who were small merchants in Tbilisi.
 They wore black outfits with baggy pants and usually carried their goods on their heads around the city.
 When a customer chose goods, a kinto would take the silk shawl hanging from his silver belt and wrap the fruits and vegetables in them to weigh.
-Kintos were known to be cunning, swift and informal.
+Kintos were known to be cunning, swift, and informal.
 Such characteristics of Kinto are well shown in Kintouri.
 The dance is light natured.